Hussein-L-AlMadhachi/Rhenium/README.md

 1. You need to have Rhenium installed

-2. Create a file called `InstallFile` which we will talk about how to organise your scripts inside it in the next section.
+2. Create a file called `installfile` which we will talk about how to organise your scripts inside it in the next section.

 3. add [`installer.sh`](https://github.com/Hussein-L-AlMadhachi/Rhenium/raw/main/installer.sh)
-to the same same location as `InstallFile`.
+to the same same location as `installfile`.

 4. Now the user can install your program by running this `installer.sh` or use `rhenium install` or clone your remote repository with `rhenium clone ..`